ryandeussing/jimhopper/_consequences-of-abuse/self-regulation-and-addiction.md

 * [Deal With This Early, With As Much Hope, Help, and Patience As Possible](#deal-with-this-early-with-as-much-hope-help-and-patience-as-possible)
 {: .onpage}

-It's about managing emotions, impulses, wants and needs.
-These aren't always easy, but are keys to things getting better.

 ## Losing Control

 Do your emotions control you more than you control them?
 Are you struggling with addiction?